marcomolina11/challenge/README.md

 - Tests on both **Node.js 18** and **Node.js 20**

 The workflow file is located at `.github/workflows/ci.yml`.
+**Note:** Linting and Formatting have been disabled in CI/CD for now

 # TODO
 ## End-to-End Testing